bitsofinfo/swarm-traefik-state-analyzer/README.md

 * `--output-filename`: path where the JSON output will be written
 * `--log-file`: path to log file, otherwise STDOUT
 * `--log-level`: python log level (DEBUG, WARN ... etc)
+* `--service-name-exclude-regex`: Optional, to further refine the set of services by docker service name that are returned via the --service-filter, will exclude any services matching this regex

 Produces output:
 ```